The Greater Moncton SPCA is one of Atlantic Canada's largest animal shelters, taking in more than 2,000 animals each year.

 For years, Mrs. Hoover ran the SPCA with help from close friends, primarily Mr. and Mrs. Sternbach, and Mrs. Rena Michahelles.
 In its infancy, the work was done on a volunteer basis.
 As funds became available, staff was put in place to run the shelter.

 The Greater Moncton SPCA continues to work tirelessly on behalf of the animals in our region with the aim of preventing animal cruelty from blatant physical abuse to neglect.
-The Greater Moncton SPCA is one of the largest animal shelters in Atlantic Canada, taking in over 2,000 animals every year.
+The Greater Moncton SPCA is the largest animal shelter in New Brunswick, taking in over 2,000 animals every year.